adrianjhpc/cirrus-website/about/hardware.md

 -   L2 Cache 256 KB (per core)
 -   L3 Cache 45 MB (shared)

-There are 56 compute nodes on Cirrus giving a total of 2,016 cores).
+There are 280 compute nodes on Cirrus giving a total of 10,080 cores.
-When employing hyperthreads, the core count doubles to 4,032.
-NB hyperthreads are currently switched on by default
+When employing hyperthreads, the core count doubles to 20,160.
+Note: hyperthreads are currently switched on by default

 Infiniband fabric